Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: Some basic ideas of SDFT

 The only general result on V-representability in the conventional framework is the fact\cite{Lieb83,Lammert10b} that the set of densities which are representable by a potential in $X^*$ is dense in $\mathrm{dom}\, F$ in $X$-norm.
 This is a very weak result, and does not appear to be useful.

-Given a pair $\bm{\rho}$, $\bm{v}$ satisfying Eq. (\ref{representing-v}), $\bm{v}$ can be regarded as some sort of ``derivative'' of $F$ at $\bm{\rho}$.
+Given a pair ${\rho}$, ${v}$ satisfying Eq. (\ref{representing-v}), ${v}$ can be regarded as some sort of ``derivative'' of $F$ at ${\rho}$.
 But what sort?
-In particular, we would like to know whether $\langle -\bm{v}, \bm{\delta\rho}\rangle$ coincides with the directional derivatives \beq F^\prime[\bm{\rho};\bm{\delta\rho}] \defeq \lim_{\epsilon \downarrow 0}{1 \over \epsilon} \left( F[\bm{\rho} + \epsilon \bm{\delta\rho}] - F[\bm{\rho}] \right). \eeq There is no general guarantee of this, as suggested above in reference to G\^{a}teaux differentiability.
+In particular, we would like to know whether $\langle -{v}, {\delta\rho}\rangle$ coincides with the directional derivatives \beq F^\prime[{\rho};{\delta\rho}] \defeq \lim_{\epsilon \downarrow 0}{1 \over \epsilon} \left( F[{\rho} + \epsilon {\delta\rho}] - F[{\rho}] \right). \eeq There is no general guarantee of this, as suggested above in reference to G\^{a}teaux differentiability.

 The questions just raised --- which densities are V-representable (not to mention, just what qualifies as a potential)? to what extent do representing potentials coincide with directional derivatives of $F$? --- are basic elements of an inquiry into the characteristics, potentially pathological, of the internal energy functional $F$.
-At least insofar as computational algorithms applied to practical problems are iterative, these questions are relevant, since the behavior of $F$ in a full neighborhood of a sought density is so.
+Currently popular computational algorithms are iterative, going through successively more refined approximations to the density.
+The above questions are thus relevant to justification of those algorithms because an understanding of the behavior of $F$ on a neighborhood of the sought density is so.
+Claims that $F$ has such-and-such a property at physical densities are necessarily inadequate as the unphyical densities also enter the computation.
 The rest of this paper aims at, and obtains, satisfactory answers to these questions in a coarse-grained framework, which is slightly different and less demanding than the conventional fine-grained one discussed in this section.
 Formally, everything is very similar, as the changes amount to a reinterpretation of density and potential.
 With a little nonstandard analysis, the answers for the coarse-grained theory are obtained easily.
 The next section therefore gives a whirlwind tour of the basics of nonstandard analysis.